blueglyph/trait_gen/README.md

 }
 ```

-As you see in the cross-product generator, the first generic argument `U` can be used in the second attribute argument list (the order of the attributes doesn't matter).
+As you see in the generic composition, the first generic argument `U` can be used in the second attribute argument list (the order of the attributes doesn't matter).

 Finally, this example shows how the documentation and string literals can be customized in each implementation by using the `${T}` format: